DiermeierWolfgang/HomeAssistant_B2500SolarBattery_ZeroPowerControl/README.md

 ![image](https://github.com/user-attachments/assets/ce7dc5b4-0ca9-4657-b86d-b01be6329350)

+Personal experience also proves this statement.
 To eliminate this problem the B2500 solar battery can also be controlled via MQTT.

-By default MQTT is disabled and can be enabled through the [cloud service](https://eu.hamedata.com/app/AfterSales/index.html).
+#### Step 1: Configure MQTT using the power zero app
 > [!WARNING]
 > Enabling MQTT will void the warranty of the B2500 solar battery.

+By default MQTT is disabled and can be enabled through the [cloud service](https://eu.hamedata.com/app/AfterSales/index.html).

 After MQTT is enabled a new section will appear in your settings within the power zero app.
 Fill out the data with your MQTT broker details from home assistant.